almirsarajcic/media_server/README.md

 # Media server setup

-Composition of docker images consisting of [Plex](https://www.plex.tv) for video streaming, [Transmission](https://transmissionbt.com) as a BitTorrent client of choice, collection managers [Sonarr](https://sonarr.tv) for TV shows and [Radarr](https://radarr.video) for movies, [Jackett](https://github.com/Jackett/Jackett) as a proxy between Sonarr, Radarr and various torrent trackers and [Bazarr](https://www.bazarr.media/) for subtitles, all working together to make your home media center setup easier.
+Composition of docker images consisting of [Plex](https://www.plex.tv) for video streaming, [qBittorent](https://www.qbittorrent.org) as a BitTorrent client of choice, collection managers [Sonarr](https://sonarr.tv) for TV shows and [Radarr](https://radarr.video) for movies, [Jackett](https://github.com/Jackett/Jackett) as a proxy between Sonarr, Radarr and various torrent trackers and [Bazarr](https://www.bazarr.media/) for subtitles, all working together to make your home media center setup easier.

-Tested on Ubuntu 20.04.2 LTS for Raspberry Pi 4 Model B with external HDD.
+Tested on Ubuntu 21.10 for Raspberry Pi 4 Model B with external HDD.

 ## Setup